takemobiteam/takemobi-test.github.io/docs/index.md

 # Trips

-Trips are sent back as records in a AWS Kinesis Data Stream, each record representing one or more trips.
+Trips are sent back as records in a AWS Kinesis Data Stream, each record representing one or more Trips.
 Records include metadata and a payload.

 Each Trip has a unique transfer_id.
-If a Trip is updated or deleted during regular planning or via API calls, a record will be sent with the same transfer_id as a trip that has been sent previously.
+If a Trip is updated or deleted during Regular Planning or via API calls, a record will be sent with the same transfer_id as a trip that has been sent previously.

 Metadata specifies: